 The Company produces one model of pistol, all of its revolvers and most of its rifles at the Newport, New Hampshire facility.
-The Company began production of certain rifles in a new facility in Mayodan, North Carolina late in 2013.
-All other pistols are produced at the Prescott, Arizona facility.
+Most of the pistols are produced at the Prescott, Arizona facility.
+A limited number of rifle models and one pistol model are produced at the Mayodan, North Carolina facility, which began operations in the latter months of 2013.

-Many of the basic metal component parts of the firearms manufactured by the Company are produced by the Company's castings facility through a process known as precision investment casting.
-See "Manufacturing-Investment Castings" for a description of the investment casting process.
-The Company initiated the use of this process in the production of component parts for firearms in 1953.
-The Company believes that the investment casting process provides greater design flexibility and results in component parts which are generally close to their ultimate shape and, therefore, require less machining than processes requiring machining a solid billet of metal to obtain a part.
-Through the use of investment castings, the Company endeavors to produce durable and less costly component parts for its firearms.
+Many of the basic metal component parts of the firearms manufactured by the Company are produced by the Company's castings segment through processes known as precision investment casting.
+The Company also uses many metal injection molding ("MIM") parts in its firearms.
+See "Manufacturing-Castings" for a description of these processes.
+In November 2014, the Company established a metal injection molding ("MIM") subsidiary, whose production is intended to supply the firearms segment, with only minimal outside sales.
+The Company believes that investment castings and MIM parts provide greater design flexibility and result in component parts which are generally close to their ultimate shape and, therefore, require less machining than processes requiring machining a solid billet of metal to obtain a part.
+Through the use of investment castings and MIM parts, the Company endeavors to produce durable and less costly component parts for its firearms.